kennyhml/pyinterception/README.md

 - Supports 'human' movement by generating configurable [Bezier Curves][curve] - requires [PyClick][pyclick] to be installed.

 ## How is it used?
-First of all, you absolutely need to install the [interception-driver][c_ception], otherwise none of this will work.
+The [interception-driver][c_ception] must be installed on your system, otherwise none of this will work.

-The first thing you are always going to want to call is `interception.auto_capture_devices()` in order for the library to get the correct device handles.
+From your code, simply call `interception.auto_capture_devices()` in order for the library to get the correct device handles.
 Explaining why would blow the scope of this introduction and you shouldn't have to worry about, just call the function and let it do it's thing!

 Now you can begin to send inputs, just like you are used to it from pyautogui or pydirectinput!